MaksimGritcenko1/Slide/README.md

 ### Installing

+Clone this repository via 'git clone URL' and open the folder in editor.

-To install all the dependencies from package.json, type in terminal 'npm install'
+To install all the dependencies from package.json, type in terminal 'npm install'.

 ### Getting started

-To run a project in development mode, enter 'npm start' or 'yarn start' [http://localhost:3000] will be opened in browser to view it.
+To run a project in development mode, enter 'npm start' <br/>
+[http://localhost:3000] will be opened in browser to view it.